Is there currently a knee replacement class-action lawsuit?

 The first knee replacement implants were proposed in the 1880s, when a German surgeon suggested that ivory implants held in place with cement could replace damaged knee joints.

 Modern knee replacement research picked up in the 1950s, with the development of replacement joints using metallic components.
-In the 1970s, researchers first debut knee replacements that allowed for the preservation of the posterior and anterior cruciate ligaments.
+In the 1970s, researchers first debuted knee replacements that allowed for the preservation of the posterior and anterior cruciate ligaments.

 Recent innovations in knee replacement implants have focused on allowing for greater range of motion, so that younger patients can stay more active.